dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 ### Errors as warnings

-An earlier version of this proposal specified that null safety related static errors in opted-in code should be demoted to warnings when running in weak mode.
+An earlier version of this proposal specified that null safety related static errors in opted-in code should be demoted to warnings when running with unsound null checking.
 This behavior has been eliminated based on early feedback.
 Null safety related errors in opted-in code behave as usual independently of the compilation mode, subject to differences in const evaluation and the usual suppression of errors when interacting with legacy (opted-out) code (see below).

 ### Legacy libraries